JTtime/JTtime/README.md

 ### ✨ Quote to Code By

-> *😄 Light and Playful:
-“README: Because even your future self won’t remember what you were doing.” – Not me, but I should’ve said it.*
+> *“README: Because even your future self won’t remember what you were doing.” – Not me, but I should’ve said it.*